23-2-DSDN242/mddn-242-data-mapping-kaifohann/README.md

 Finally, after getting feedback that I could further separate the buildings from the background, I did more colour testing.
 I attempted to use the HSB colour mode and lower the background saturation to define the mask.
 This created an interesting effect but it didn't fit well with my Renaissance painting theme.
 I went back to playing with the alpha of the background.
 I decided that lowering this even more did create a better definition of the mask, which is what can be seen in my final outputs.

 Overall, I'm quite happy with my final outputs.
 I think the code highlights the buildings in the images well while sticking with the aged Renaissance painting theme.
 I think the softness of the background effect contrasts well with the bolder buildings without clashing too much.
-I would have liked to play with the colour idea more - perhaps manipulate the images into a specific colour palette however, I ran out of time to do so.
+I could have done better at highlighting the details of the architecture, to lean more into the 'beauty' part of the theme and improve on the overall aesthetic.
+I would have also liked to play with the colours more - perhaps manipulate the images into a specific 'Renaissance' colour palette however, I ran out of time to do so.

 As for the mask aspect of the assignment, I think my outputs do the job however, I should have paid more attention to the details - such as the inclusion of people, to refine my output.
 If I had more time, I would have also looked into creating a second mask for people within the image, and manipulating this (perhaps removing them from the images entirely to clean up the aesthetics).